kbengine/kbengine/kbe/src/lib/python/Doc/reference/expressions.rst

    Starts the execution of a generator function or resumes it at the last executed :keyword:`yield` expression.
-When a generator function is resumed with a :meth:`__next__` method, the current :keyword:`yield` expression always evaluates to :const:`None`.
+When a generator function is resumed with a :meth:`~generator.__next__` method, the current :keyword:`yield` expression always evaluates to :const:`None`.
 The execution then continues to the next :keyword:`yield` expression, where the generator is suspended again, and the value of the :token:`expression_list` is returned to :meth:`next`'s caller.
    If the generator exits without yielding another value, a :exc:`StopIteration` exception is raised.